 Inspired by ecofeminism, post-humanism, midwifery and sustainability science, my journey led me to explore the moment of birth, that liminal state of transformation.
-Using post-ANT (Actor Network Theory) and the method of scenography, I investigate what is happening in the birthing room between the material and the intangible, culture and technology, what matters and what is forgotten.
+Using post-ANT (Actor Network Theory) and the method of Microphenomenology, I investigate what is happening in the birthing room between the material and the intangible, culture and technology, what matters and what is forgotten.
 I ask: what is our cultural relationship to life’s regenerative processes? what does birth tell us about our relationship to earth’s supporting systems?
-This led me to author A scenography of inscriptions and intangibles in the birthing room as part of the transtechnology research reader 2022/2023 for which I was managing editor.
+This led me to author A scenography of inscriptions and intangibles in the birthing room as part of the transtechnology research reader 2022/2023, Tending the margins: learnings from the birthing body as a membrane in the reader 2023/2024.
+I am hoping to finalise the microphenomenological interviews in 2025 and discover what happens to the consciousness of birthing women when a new life emerges.

 At the end of 2021, I developed this poster; since then my enquiry and explorations have continued.